ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 As outlined in {{terminology}}, this specification uses a necessary mixture of RATS and PKI terminology in order to map concepts between the two domains.

-Within this specification, the concepts found in the Remote ATtestation procedureS (RATS {{RFC9334}}) are mapped to the PKIX environment.
-There are many other specifications that are based on the RATS architecture which offer formats to carry Evidence.
+Within this specification, the concepts found in the Remote ATtestation procedureS Architecture ({{RFC9334}}) are mapped to the PKIX environment.
+There are many other specifications that are based on the RATS Architecture which offer formats to carry Evidence.
 This specification deals with peculiar aspects of the PKIX environment which make the existing Evidence formats inappropriate: